jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

    This manual has been updated for Attachments 3x for Joomla 2.5x but has not been tested for correctness.
-If you follow this manual and have any difficulties creating an attachments plugin, please email your corrections, additions, or suggestions to the the author (see the email at the end of this document).
-2012-11-14
+If you follow this manual and have any difficulties creating an attachments plugin, please email your corrections, additions, or suggestions to the the author (see the email addressat the end of this document).
+2013-05-19

 .. contents:: Contents
    :depth: 2